 Where Premier League players’ wages are a point of controversy, the figures pocketed by managers are seldom mentioned.
+Football betting odds on the next manager sacked are common but finances are often avoided by mainstream media channels.

 The highest paid Premier League managers are handsomely compensated for the stress of the job, for the minimal security.
 We’ve compiled the 10 highest-paid Premier League managers in the 2020/21 season.